Irmengarde Eberle: Life and career

 Eberle was born as Louise Eberle on November 11, 1898 in San Antonio, Texas, to parents Mary Louise (née Perlitz) and Marcellus Eberle.
 Her mother died two months after she was born, and her father died six months later in an accident, leaving her and her two sisters.
-After their deaths, her and her siblings moved to the suburbs in San Antonio, where they were raised by their aunt, Anna Perlitz, and their grandmother, Frederika Romberg Perlitz.
+After their deaths, she and her siblings moved to the suburbs in San Antonio, where they were raised by their aunt, Anna Perlitz, and their grandmother, Frederika Romberg Perlitz.
 According to Eberle, she asked her aunt Caroline if she could be named Irmengarde after she heard the name mentioned in a Norse song, and her aunt accepted, since she was named after her then-deceased mother.

 Eberle attended public schools in San Antonio.
 Her aunt Lina was a dean at the Texas State College for Women (TSCW) and later arranged for her and her sisters to attend the college.
 In 1916 or 1918, Eberle graduated from TSCW with a three-year degree in fine and applied arts.

 After college, Eberle moved to New York and designed drapery fabric.
 She later switched careers when she decided to pursue her interest in writing.
 Eberle became a magazine editor, writing during her free time outside of work.
 Although not widely known, her first book was published in 1921 and was titled Picture Stories for Children.
 The book was in the format of a rebus and contained five stories, along with illustrations created by Eberle.
 In 1923, she was editor of the magazine Live Stories.
 From 1924 to 1926, she was an editor for the women's magazine Excella, and from 1927 to 1928, she was an editor for the New York Theatre Programs.
 While working as an editor, her writing was featured in Franklin P. Adams' column, The Conning Tower.
 In 1932, she became an editorial and publicity assistant at Alfred H. King Inc. Publishers.